prozolic/VariantEnum/README.md

 ---

 If the `Enum` definition name ends with 'Variant', a record class is automatically created with the same name as the enum definition name without 'Variant'.
-Enum members can be assigned the `[TVariantValueType]` attribute so that they have their own specific data..
+Enum members can be assigned the `[TVariantValueType]` attribute so that they have their own specific data.
 Values can be accessed as argsXXX.
 For example, if an `IpAddrVariant` Enum is defined:

 ```csharp